Everest Base Camp Weather in December, January, February

 Everest Base Camp Weather in January

-Temperature: Throughout January, daytime temperatures will generally reach max 4°C. At night the average minimum temperature drops down to around -17°C.
+Temperature: Throughout January, daytime temperatures will generally reach a maximum of 4°C. At night the average minimum temperature drops down to around -17°C.

 Wind: The average daily wind speed in January is around 12-19 k/hr (about 8-12 mph).